davideleoni90/LinuxSessionSemantics/README.md

 <h2>Implementation</h2>
 <p align="justify">
 No limit is imposed on the number of file sessions that can be opened at any time nor on the size of the file that can be opened using the session semantics, except for the obvious limit imposed by the available memory.
+The size of the buffer reserved for each session is dynamically allocated when the session is opened and does not change: the amount of allocated is 4KB for empty files and the double of the file size for not empty files.
 <br>
 When then module gets removed from the kernel, all the file sessions currently opened get closed but modifications are not written into original files because this is note explicitely requested with the system call <i>close</i>
 <br>